demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Unisolate_Endpoint_-_Generic_README.md

-This playbook unisolates endpoints according to the endpoint ID or hostname that is provided by the playbook input.
+This playbook unisolates endpoints according to the endpoint ID or hostname that is provided in the playbook.
-It currently supports the following integrations:
+Currently supports the following integrations:
 - Carbon Black Response
 - Cortex XDR
 - Crowdstrike Falcon
 - FireEye HX
 - Cybereason
+- Microsoft Defender For Endpoint

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Carbon Black Response - Unisolate Endpoint
 * Unisolate Endpoint - Cybereason
-* Crowdstrike Falcon - Unisolate Endpoint
 * FireEye HX - Unisolate Endpoint
+* Carbon Black Response - Unisolate Endpoint
 * Cortex XDR - Unisolate Endpoint
+* Microsoft Defender For Endpoint - Unisolate Endpoint
+* Crowdstrike Falcon - Unisolate Endpoint

 ### Integrations
 This playbook does not use any integrations.